 Courts may modify the terms of child support due to changed circumstances.
 In addition to changes in a co-parent’s income or unforeseen circumstances such as health issues, New Jersey’s alimony law, N.J.S.A. section 2A:34-23, includes the needs of the child for education, “including higher education,” as a factor in determining the appropriate amount for child support.
 A child attending college may merit a change in the amount of child support owed by the supporting parent.

 Under New Jersey law, a co-parent cannot relocate to a new state with a shared minor child without the consent of the other co-parent or a court order.
 Consent or a court order is also required if the co-parent moves far enough within the state to affect the co-parent’s rights under a shared custody arrangement.

-If you or your spouse are seeking to modify the terms of a divorce settlement or judgment, call the compassionate and efficient family law attorneys at the Englewood offices of Herbert & Weiss for a free consultation at 201-440-6300.
+If you or your spouse are seeking to modify the terms of a divorce settlement or judgment, call the compassionate and efficient family law attorneys at the Englewood offices of Herbert & Weiss for a consultation at 201-440-6300.